diezcami/CS129-18-face-detection/README.md

 ### Modifying the Artificial Neural Network ###
 The ANN's topology is specified in `mlp.py`'s create_brain function.
 Running `python jann.py` will either create a new multilayer perceptron (saving the configuration to `mlp.net`) or load the existing one, depending on which is not commented out.
 To test the ANN's performance on the test set, uncomment the call to load_validation and run the program.

+### Testing ###
+To test the ANN classification on a pre-existing `data/test.csv`, call `python jann.py`.
+To test the Naive Bayes classification on a pre-existing `data/test.csv` with its predefined positive and negative means and variances in the main directory, call `python nb.py`.

 ## Directory Structure ##
 ```
 ├── data/